 Single Weight Oil

-Single weight oils such as SAE30 have a good working range (40 to 100 deg F), fine for older engines.
+Single-weight oils such as SAE30 have a good working range (40 to 100 deg F), fine for older engines.
 I prefer to use multi-grade oils, they offer greater protection from temperature swings, and modern mowers were designed to use them.
-If you’re using any 4 stroke engine in colder temperatures, you’ll need a multi-grade oil.
+If you’re using any 4-stroke engine in colder temperatures, you’ll need multi-grade oil.

 Multi Grade Oil

-Synthetic oil is basically a man-made oil, manufactured in a lab like a chemical.
+Synthetic oil is basically a man-made oil manufactured in a lab like a chemical.
 Part synthetic is obviously man-made synthetic oil, blended with oil made by nature.
-Part synthetic and full synthetic oils will offer the very best protection, however, they’re expensive.
+Part synthetic and full synthetic oils will offer the very best protection.
+However, they were expensive.

-Use only quality oils, otherwise, you may void your warranty.
+Use only quality oils.
+Otherwise, you may void your warranty.
 Look for the seal of API (American Petroleum Institute) and ACEA (Association des Constructeurs Europeens d’Automobiles).
-I tell my customers that an oil change is a must-do maintenance that should be performed at least once per season.
+I tell my customers that an oil change is must-do maintenance that should be performed at least once per season.
 Oil is cheap relative to a new engine.